Phonics teaching at The Brent is fundamental to learning to read and write.

 Letters and Sounds

-Letters and Sounds is broken divided into 6 Phases that are taught throughout EYFS and KS1.
+Letters and Sounds is divided into six Phases that are taught throughout EYFS and KS1.
 This is shown in our Progression in Skills document.

 Phonics Screening Check